-THE mining town of Coober Pedy, in South Australia, is known for its colourful characters.
-One such legend was Karl Bratz, a miner who died from cancer at the age of 52 in 1992.
-At Bratz’s funeral, in the Boot… Read More ›
+THE South Australian mining town of Coober Pedy is known for its colourful characters.
+One of these legends was a bloke by the name of Karl Bratz.
+Karl, a miner who died in 1992 of cancer at the age of… Read More ›

 South Australia